jeffreymeng/mcmultiplayerdeathswap/README.md

 # Multiplayer Death Swap
 This is a spigot plugin for 1.15  that allows  you to play death swap.
-It  utilizes  a scoring system to allow many people to play without being boring for those who die.
+It utilizes a scoring system to allow many people to play without the issues of an elimination system.
+If you would like to play it with elimination, it is still possible.
+Simply remove a player from the game when they lose a point.

 ### Install
 Download the jar file from the assets section of the [latest release](https://github.com/jeffreymeng/mcmultiplayerdeathswap/releases).